wp-plugins/wp-members/readme.txt

 = 3.3.5 =

-* Added optional password reset link (instead of sending password).
+* Added optional new user activation link and password reset link (instead of sending password).
 This option will become the default setting in 3.4.0.
+* Updated the default product restricted message to display required membership(s).
+This eliminates the custom message string "product_restricted" and replaces with two new ones: product_restricted_single and product_restricted_multiple.
+(Note this only affects the default message if no custom membership message is established in the membership properties).

 = 3.3.4 =